srdjan/FeexVeb/README.md

 # FeexWeb light WebComponents Library

-This guide explains how to use <strongFeexWeb</strong> to create powerful web applications that combine client-side state management with server-driven HTML updates.

 ## What is FeexWeb?

 FeexWeb (got it?) is a minimal functional library for building web applications with JSX and Web Components.
 It uses HTMX for server-side driven reactivity.
+This guide explains how to use <strongFeexWeb</strong> to create powerful web applications that combine client-side state management with server-driven HTML updates.

+It was created during one hour vice coding session 😊 with Cloude.
+Simply amazing what can be acomplished these days in a short time.
+Kudos to my sidekick 🙌

 ## About WebJSX and HTMX